-5. In the upper-right corner of the window, select .
+In the upper-right corner of the window, select A list of Instrumented Functions appears.

 6. Select the check box that corresponds to the Instrumented Function that you want to link to the Common Cause Failure, and then select OK.